sHoskens/gulpinator/README.md

 to your current active directory.

 ##2.Overview
-This opinionated gulp-automated workflow assumes you want to build your entire project to a single destination folder, bundle your assets, write your stylesheets with Sass, javascript in ES6, use browsersync for HMR (Hot Module Reloading) and optionally use Angular.
+This opinionated gulp-automated workflow assumes you want to build your entire project to a single destination folder, bundle your assets, write your stylesheets with Sass, javascript in ES6, and use browsersync for HMR (Hot Module Reloading).
 It doesn't currently support any HTML templating, like Jade or Mustache.
 (See the Work In Progress section) Within these confines, it attempts to be as flexible as possible.

 ###Gulp tasks
 * `gulp init` Initializes gulpinator.
 It will copy all default configuration files from gulpinator, such as *.jscsrc* or *.babelrc* to your project root.